Spreadex: Best Choice for Intermediate Traders

 Which Markets and Strategies Are Best for Day Traders?

-GBP/USD is the most traded pair among UK retail traders — tight spreads, good moves during London hours.
-Dedicated forex specialists like FOREX.com offer particularly deep liquidity on major pairs, and we explore whether FOREX.com good for day trading in a separate piece.
+GBP/USD is the most traded pair among UK retail traders, with tight spreads and good moves during London hours.
 UK shares like BP and Barclays work too, but spreads run wider.
-When we tracked results, sticking to one market beat jumping between three.
+When we tracked results across the test, sticking to one market beat jumping between three.

 UK trading hours timeline for forex, UK stocks, US stocks, and indices, showing London-New York overlap as peak volatility window